 canvas prints that someone had done at a local printers.
 They weren't coated at all.
 Something I discovered after leaving a big

 fingerprint on one.
-They were worse than a pastel.
-Stretching a canvas is a fairly violent process so the prints need to
+They were worse than a pastel. :roll: Stretching a canvas is a fairly violent process so the prints need to

 stand up to handling.